Long Island Child Visitation Lawyers

 divorce mediation or

-child custody has been determined, visitation schedules for parenting time need to be
+child custody becomes an issue, visitation and parenting schedules need to be established

-established for each parent.
-The parent without primary custody of the
+for each parent.
+The parent without primary custody of the child has visitation

-divorce lawyer knows that when it comes to children, everything possible should be done
+Every divorce lawyer knows that when it comes to children, everything possible

-to establish a stable environment for them.
-Even though the parents are
+should be done to establish a stable environment for them.
+Even though

 - One parent seeking to change the current visitation schedule